 As simple as this error is, it can dramatically reduce your website’s credibility.
 Whether you are a volunteer or career agency – you are a professional fire department.
 The content on your website should reflect this.
 Spelling and grammatical errors are simple to fix and can do wonders for the appearance of your website.

 Have you ever visited a website and see the tiny “broken link” icon or clicked a link that either went nowhere or to a “404” page?
 You know how frustrating that is, so don’t let it happen to your website.
 Using a broken link checker website or broken link plugin within WordPress can help you manage and quickly fix those broken links.

 You may not have changed any pages on your site, but if you link to an external site and that site changes something – boom, now you have a broken link.
 Website Care Plans from Code3 Creative include checking for and fixing broken links.

 So there you have it!
-Those 4 simple ways can help your new (or existing) fire department’s website maintain its professionalism while providing relevant content to the community you serve.
+Those 4 simple ways can help your fire department’s new or existing website maintain its professionalism while providing relevant content to the community you serve.
 If you have questions about how to implement these ideas, shoot us an email and let us know!